sharma1981/liteExchange/README.md

 This project is my "core tech" programming lab / playground.

 It is essentially a minimal traditional stock exchange.
-It uses FIX protocol for order entry and also market data broadcasting ( highly likely mold udp 64/ ITCH ) will be included in future.
+It uses FIX protocol for order entry and also market data ( highly likely mold udp 64/ ITCH ) and dropcopies will be included in future.

 A nice video which explains components of an exchange : https://www.youtube.com/watch?v=b1e4t2k2KJY